QubesOS/qubes-doc/user/how-to-guides/how-to-update.md

 - Dom0 should be restarted after all **Xen** and **kernel** updates.
 - On Intel systems, dom0 should be restarted after all `microcode_ctl` updates.
 - On AMD systems, dom0 should be restarted after all `linux-firmware` updates.
 - After updating a template, first shut down the template, then restart all running qubes based on that template.
+The updater will try to do this for you automatically in the last step of updating.
+Remember to save all your data before restarting!

 ## AEM resealing after updating